Drawing is such a beautiful hobby.

 Keep practicing daily, and you’ll notice that it gets more accurate with time and practice.

-Another thing to keep in mind is loosen your grip on your tools.
+Another thing to keep in mind is to loosen your grip on your tools.
 You cannot hold the pencil using a lot of pressure because this will cause very sharp and dark lines.

 You have to hold the pencil loose enough so that you can make long, flowy lines and this will make your drawings look more organic.